 Show that content is drawing people to the website and keeping them there.

 Use a website visitor tracking tool to show who is coming to the site.
 This is especially helpful for companies with an Account-Based Marketing strategy.

 Keywords used to generate organic traffic - Show increases in keyword rankings and measure the effect on increases in organic traffic.

-Subscribers - If you are producing quality content over an extended period of time you should always be asking for newsletter subscribers on all your content pages so you can build your own audience.
+Subscribers - If you are producing quality content over an extended period of time, you should always ask for newsletter subscribers on all your content pages to build your audience.

 Increases in subscriber base

-Unusually high churn or unsubscribes as this is an indicator that your content is not resonating as well as in the past
+Unusually high churn or unsubscribes as an indicator that your content is not resonating as well as in the past.

 On May 1st, 2021 Google will make page experience an official ranking factor.
 You can see Google’s view of your vitals in your Google Search Console.
 On the left navigation area, go down to ‘enhancements’ and then click ‘vitals’.